sortlist/jobs/README.md

 ### Technical Specifications

 #### Front-End
-We ask you to use the [AngularJS](https://angularjs.org/) framework to build the front-end part of the challenge.
+We ask you to use the [AngularJS](https://angularjs.org/) framework.
 Don't hesitate to use ECMAScript 6 specifications.

 Some Libraries to consider:
  * [Material Design](https://material.io/guidelines/) or [Twitter Bootstrap 3](http://getbootstrap.com/)